MarshallKrakauer/SantoriniAI/README.md

 ## Getting Started

 I run this on Pycharm in Python 3.9.
 Users need pygame installed, and a computer with some graphics inferface.
 Some virtual environments (like Google Colab) lack the visual capability to show the pygame interface.

 To play the game, run "pygame_gui.py" This will import all the relevant classes from other files.

-To have an AI play against itself, run "ascii_game.py" Note that this file will eventually support human players.
+If one is unable to use pygame, run the "ascii_game.py" file.
+This will alow the player to use keyboard commands to play.

 ### Prerequisites

+The following packages must be installed: pygame, random, math, pandas, numpy, sklearn, joblib

-Users must have some environment to run Python, with pygame installed.
-Note that pypy does not support pygame.
+Note: pypy does not support pygame.

 ## Built With